Aditya-1998k/Ecommerce/server/README.md

 once done with hash creation we need to create authorization token so that we can avoid authorization at each step for that we require jsonwebtoken

+create order model and routes
+create cart model and routes